guardian/frontend/docs/ab-testing.md

 # Guide

-There is four simple steps to releasing a test :-
+There is five simple steps to releasing a test :-

  - Adding a switch to turn the test on & off
  - Writing a test, which is typically a simple AMD module
  - Running the test
  - Analysis of the test data
+ - Share your findings
+ -
 ## Adding a switch

 A switch allows you to stop and start the AB test outside of a normal software release cycle.